Ssoppa/supperInsta/README.md

-## Sobre o Projeto
+## The project

-Projeto desenvolvido acompanhando o curso presente no MyCodeCamp.org
+Project was developed following along the course at MyCodeCamp.org

-Para sua visualização, baixe o repositório e rode o código na pasta raiz: php artisan serve
+Download the repository and run the code: php artisan serve